Develop expertise through original research in a specialized area of biblical or theological study.

 Students are allowed two years to complete all Ph.D. qualifying exams.

 The Master of Theology program incorporates the qualifying exams into the Th.M. curriculum.
 As a result, students are able to complete their Ph.D. qualifying exams while in the Th.M. program.

-The Doctor of Philosophy is a residential program initiated upon successful completion of the qualifying exams.
+The Doctor of Philosophy is offered as a residential program.
 During residency on the Los Angeles campus, students will meet regularly with their academic advisors, write, and research their dissertations for six consecutive semesters.